jd12/numerical-palindromes-student/README.md

 - Implement the next() method, which - given a NumPal object - returns the next NumPal object according to the "reverse and add" method described above.

 - Implement a reverseString method, which takes a String, say s, as an argument, and returns the reverse of s.
 Thus reverseString("aabcd") should return the String dcbaa.
 The code you submit should use this method in an essential way.
-This method appears as an exercise at the end of Chapter 5 in the textbook.
+This method appears as an exercise in section 4.3.2 in the textbook

 One final comment.
 There are clearly many ways to structure a solution to this problem.
 We've chosen one, and you need to adhere to the pattern we've spelled out above.
 You may not alter the driver class in any way.